-Information about setting up filtering in your own home and for children to stay safe online can be found below.
 The challenge for parents, carers and teachers is to make sure our children are aware and understand how to be safe when using the internet and related technologies.
-In our ever changing World, and with damaging new online threats such as MOMO, we need to work in partnership to ensure that our students use the internet in a positive and productive way where they feel safe and secure.
+In our ever changing world, and with damaging new online threats, we need to work in partnership to ensure that our students use the internet in a positive and productive way where they feel safe and secure.

 - Keep your personal details private and turn off location services on social media

 - Think before you post and consider if your content is appropriate

 - Do not share your password with others

 - Don’t arrange to meet up with someone you only know online, and tell a trusted adult if someone asks

 - Tell a trusted adult if anything happens online that worries or upsets you

 - Be careful who you video call or share live streaming content with online